 Again, as you can imagine, most do not handle it this way, and that is why even if you win and your insurance company pays the legal fees, a lawsuit can be financially devastating.

-This will help you avoid many legal issues to begin with.
-Many times, you may be signing an agreement or contract and you assume the other party has reviewed the agreement.
+This will help you avoid many legal issues, to begin with.
+You may often sign an agreement or contract, and you assume the other party has reviewed the agreement.

 Being Cheap can Comeback and Haunt You

 Now, if you are opening a brokerage account with a major firm and you want to review it for the sake of understanding what you are signing, that makes sense.
-But if you think you are going to make some recommendation for changes to this major firm, that is not happening.
+But if you think you will make some recommendations for changes to this major firm, that is not happening.
 Being cheap in this area can come back to haunt you.

 Why Partnerships Fail

-It does help, when you are starting a new opportunity with another company, if their side will write the agreement for you to review; that is much less than you writing the agreement.
+It does help when you start a new opportunity with another company if their side writes the agreement for you to review; that is much less than you writing the agreement.
 I have been on both sides.
 It does depend upon your position of strength in wanting to get the deal done.

-If you are working with partners and you do not put things in writing, that is bound to fail.
-This all refers to you realistically having a legal budget of perhaps $400-$700 per month in place, which may come into play 2-3 times per year.
+If you are working with partners and do not put things in writing, that is bound to fail.
+This all refers to you really have a legal budget of perhaps $400-$700 per month in place, which may come into play 2-3 times per year.

 All these areas are key when it comes to developing the best asset protection mindset for survival.
-When you develop a stronger mindset in this area, take action and implement the recommendations.
-If and when you get hit with a big lawsuit, it will NOT derail your entire business or ruin you personally!
+When you develop a stronger mindset in this area, take action, and implement the recommendations.
+If you get hit with a big lawsuit, it will NOT derail your entire business or ruin you personally!